will-hart/will-hart.github.io/content/post/2017-01-24_zenobits_unity_ecs_part_3/index.md

    lets the system handle multiple different damage types and effects, but I'm trying to keep things manageable here :)
 3. See part 2 of this series for details of the Matcher class
-4. In practice we use Unity's colliders and a briding MonoBehaviour to inject collision data into the ECS.
+4. In practice we use Unity's colliders and a bridging MonoBehaviour to inject collision data into the ECS.
 The bridging class is very simple and can be reused for any entity which receives collisions.